 “It is what you read when you don't have to that determines what you will be when you can't help it.” - Oscar Wilde

-If you read only 10 startup books in 2020, here’s what I’d recommend you read...
+If you read only 10 business startup books, here’s what I’d recommend you read...

 Why Buy: Business is difficult.
 Especially as the CEO of your startup.